BergQuester/v8tr.github.io/_posts/2018-01-27-notifications-pattern-or-anti-pattern.md

 ## Verdict: pattern or anti-pattern?

-By this time it must be clear that notifications are anti-pattern and should be avoided for the majority of the cases.
+By this time it must be clear that `Notifications` are anti-pattern and should be avoided for the majority of the cases.
 Lets see what options do we have in regard to notifications usage.

 1. Use alternative communication patterns:
     * Callbacks